cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Simulation.rst

 .. java:method::  void wait(CloudSimEntity src, Predicate<SimEvent> p)
    :outertype: Simulation

    Sets the state of an entity to \ :java:ref:`SimEntity.State.WAITING`\ , making it to wait for events that satisfy a given predicate.
 Only such events will be passed to the entity.
-This is done to avoid unnecessary context Datacenter.
+This is done to avoid unnecessary context switch.

    :param src: entity that scheduled the event
    :param p: the event selection predicate